Softmotions/ncms/ncms-docs/ncms-docs-en/doc/ui/mmgr/mmgr.rst

 A regular user's catalog.

-Every file or catalog can be changed by owner, creator or user having admin rights.
+Every file or catalog can be changed by owner, creator or user with admin rights.

 Access to media-repository files
 --------------------------------